 Our Mission:

-The Gemma Project believes that inspiring hope, providing opportunity, and fostering individual and system accountability, are the keys to rebuilding lives.
+The Gemma Project believes that inspiring hope, providing opportunity, and fostering individual and system accountability are key to rebuilding lives.
+Our work is guided by principles of dignity, respect, and a commitment to proven strategies that support successful reintegration and long-term community well-being.

 ~ In the past three decades alone, the number of women incarcerated in prisons and jails in the US has increased more than 750%